Brotherbond/maxibuy.co/README.md

 Both servers are laravel based. copies of the subscriber server can used for multiple tests

-## create multiple subscriber server
+## create multiple subscriber server and adjust the environment

 cp -r subscriber subscriber2